Build an AI Agent That Trades Tokens on Base (2026 Guide)

 Working Code: Minimal Momentum Agent

-Here is a complete, runnable JavaScript agent.
-It polls the hive every 5 minutes, buys graduation-close tokens with positive momentum, and sells positions that hit take-profit or stop-loss levels.
-Paper-mode compatible.
+Here is a complete, runnable JavaScript agent that uses only verified public endpoints.
+It polls trending and graduating tokens every 5 minutes, buys candidates with strong graduation progress, and sells positions that hit take-profit or stop-loss levels.

 // agent.js — minimal THRYX trading agent